apace7/local_volume_database/docs/source/usage.rst

 * dwarf_mw : Milky Way dwarf galaxies (the most distant is Eridanus 2)
 * dwarf_m31: M31 dwarf galaxies
 * dwarf_local_field: dwarf galaxies outside of MW/M31 to ~ 3 Mpc, extension of galaxies from McConnachie 2012
+* dwarf_local_field_distant: dwarf galaxies with distance > 3 Mpc.
+The limiting distance is set to ~10-40 Mpc (the approximate limits of HST/JWST).
+This table is not complete.
 * gc_ufsc: faint star-cluster like systems (generally rhalf < 20 pc and M_V > -3 and at high Galactic latitudes abs(b) > ~5-10).
 A number of these systems are likely tidally stripped star clusters, tidally stripped dwarf galaxies, or the faintest dwarf galaxies.
 Many have are ambiguous classifications and are difficult to classify.
 * gc_disk: post-Harris catalog globular clusters at low Galactic latitude (abs(b) <10), some of these objects might be open clusters
 * gc_harris: globular clusters in Harris catalog (this exclude Koposov 1 and 2 which are in the gc_ufsc table)
 * gc_dwarf_hosted: Globular clusters hosted by dwarf galaxies.
 This does not include the Sagittarius GCs which are in gc_harris.
+Incomplete table.

 There are two extra tables (data/pm_overview.csv and data/j_factor.csv).
 Both are collections of measurements (the other tables have one measurement per object). pm_overview.csv: key, reference, proper motion measurement, method (this includes most proper motion measurements of dwarf galaxies)